 Those making the argument for being born gay is that if people are born a certain way, then it makes it morally acceptable.
 Analogies are often drawn between race and sexual orientation.
 As we all know, African-Americans are born as African-Americans and are therefore equal to all other people.
 Therefore the reasoning goes, if homosexuals are born that way, then their sexuality must be equal to that of heterosexuals.
 This may be a valid analogy if race and sexuality were in equal categories but they are not.
 Race is a non-moral issue and sexuality is a moral issue.
 For example, imagine two baby boys in the nursery at a hospital.
 One baby is Caucasian and the other is African-American.
 One is resting in a white crib and the other in a black crib.
 Which crib is morally better?
 It is a nonsensical question.
 It would be equally nonsensical to ask which baby boy is morally better based on their skin color.
 Now let's say each boy grows up with equally promiscuous sexual desires.
 The Caucasian male is sexually promiscuous with every girl he can be (even to the point of date rape) but the African-American male abstains from sex, believing it should be reserved for marriage.
 Which is morally better?
-Now this is a valid question because sexuality is a moral issue and moral issues are determined by behavior, not birth.
+Now this is a valid question because sexuality is a moral issue and moral issues are not determined by behavior, not birth.

 Furthermore, for the sake of argument, that the exact cause of sexual orientation was known and did not develop across a lifetime but was determined at birth.
 Would this automatically make homosexuality morally good?
 No, because morality is not determined by being but behavior.
 For example, Dr. James Cantor is a clinical psychologist who specializes in research regarding pedophilia (sexual interest in children).
 He believes there is some connection between biology and pedophilia.
 However, this does not mean Dr. Cantor believes it is morally permissible for any such person to act based on these desires.
 Does anyone think he is wrong for his position on this?
 Of course not.
 In fact, most would think there was something wrong with his moral compass if he was okay with pedophilia based on any biological connection.Yet this is the exact thinking of the 'born gay' argument.
 As we have seen, on the one hand, being “born gay” is not factually valid, and on the other hand, it is not logically valid.